Will NCAA basketball cause parking gridlock downtown?

 Traffic movement and parking around Golden 1 Center events has been smooth since the arena opened last fall.
 But previous major events at the arena have taken place at night or on weekends.

-Both of Friday’s NCAA sessions (two games per session), will start during workday hours.
-Fans for the 11 a.m. session will arrive while many downtown parking garages and street meters are already occupied by downtown workers’ cars.
+Both of Friday’s NCAA sessions (two games per session) will start during workday hours.
+Fans for the 11 a.m. session will arrive when many downtown parking garages and street meters are already occupied by downtown workers’ cars.
 The evening session begins at 4:30 p.m. when many of those same commuter cars will still be parked downtown.

 City officials say Friday is generally the lightest commute day of the week, but said that tournament-goers should check the city’s GetHereSac.com website beforehand.